 How To Achieve PCI DSS Compliance for Your WordPress eCommerce Store

-After establishing your eCommerce business on WordPress, it’s exciting to think of your profits and sales.
-However, your business can quickly plummet, mainly if you accept credit cards without the right compliance.
+After establishing your eCommerce business on WordPress, it is exciting to think of your profits and sales.
+However, your business can quickly plummet if you accept credit cards without the proper compliance.
 Given the nature of online stores, you likely use credit card payments in your business.
-To ensure that you protect your clients and business, look into PCI DSS compliance.
-In this definitive post, we dive into the relationship between WordPress eCommerce websites and PCI DSS compliance and how you can achieve compliance for smooth business operations.
+To protect your clients and business, look into PCI DSS compliance.
+In this definitive post, we dive into the relationship between WordPress eCommerce websites and PCI DSS compliance (ayment Card Industry Security Standards Council) and how you can achieve compliance for smooth business operations.

 What is PCI DSS Compliance?

-Payment Card Industry Security Standards Council (PCI SSC) oversees compliance regulations.
-This organization comprises of five significant credit card companies: Visa, Mastercard, JCB, Discover, and American Express.
-The council came into being on September 7, 2006, to protect card information and improve online payment security.
+The Payment Card Industry Security Standards Council (PCI SSC) oversees compliance regulations.
+This organization comprises five significant credit card companies: Visa, Mastercard, JCB, Discover, and American Express.
+The council was established on September 7, 2006, to protect card information and improve online payment security.
+As a result, it is a great way how to achieve PCI DSS for your shop.

 PCI DSS Compliance for WordPress eCommerce Sites

-Fortunately, since most WordPress stores use third-party electronic payment systems such as PayPal and stripe, the compliance process is shorter than usual.
-However, it’s good to be aware of the regulations and how they may apply to you should you choose to expand or switch the nature of your business.
-As a WordPress e-commerce store operator, completing the Self Assessment Questionnaire (SAQ) is enough.
+Fortunately, since most WordPress stores use third-party electronic payment systems such as PayPal and Stripe, the compliance process is shorter than usual.
+However, it’s good to be aware of the regulations and how they may apply to you should you expand or switch the nature of your business.
+As a WordPress e-commerce store operator, completing the Self Assessment Questionnaire (SAQ) is enough how to achieve PCI DSS (Payment Card Industry Data Security Standard).

 What Are The Merchant Levels On PCI DSS Compliance?